jmangott/atropos/README.md

 MacOS: Note that XCode compilers do not support OpenMP.
 For using OpenMP on macOS, a manual installation (e.g. of `gcc11`) is required and the `CXX`, `CC` and `FC` environment variables have to be set accordingly.

 ### Python environment
-To use the Python programs included in `scripts`, a Python environment with the packages specified in `pip-requirements.txt` needs to be configured and enabled.
+To use the Python notebooks and programs included in `scripts`, a Python environment with the packages specified in `pip-requirements.txt` needs to be configured and enabled.
 For Python venv:
 ```shell
 python -m venv path/to/my_venv